UDP Port Monitor

 UDP Specific Settings

-192.168.1.5). - Port: The UDP port the server is listening for traffic on.
+192.168.1.5). - Port: The UDP port the server is listening on.

-- Send Payload: (Optional) An ASCII string detailing the payload content to insert
+- Send Payload: (Optional) An ASCII string describing the payload to insert into the outgoing UDP datagram (e.g.,

 Example Use Cases